Religious and Identity-Based Roots of the War in Ukraine (Routledge Studies in Religion and Politics)

 Full Description

-Religious and Identity-Based Roots of the War in Ukraine critically analyzes the religious and identity-based roots of the Russo-Ukrainian war from a long-term historical perspective.
+Religious and Identity-Based Roots of the War in Ukraine critically analyses the religious and identity-based roots of the Russo-Ukrainian War from a long-term historical perspective.

-The book traces the elements that render this war a religious one, describing its relationship with political narratives and the characterization of Russian and Ukrainian post-soviet identities.
-It explores the interplay between Church and State, the "imperial" concept of Russkyi Mir (Russian World), and the dichotomy of traditional Slavic values versus modern Western globalization.
+The book traces the elements that render this war not only geopolitical but also a conflict in which religion is instrumentalized to serve narratives of state power and identity formation in both post-soviet Russia and Ukraine.
+It explores the interplay between Church and State, the 'imperial' concept of Russkyi Mir (Russian world), and the dichotomy of traditional Slavic values versus modern Western globalisation.
 The book also examines the process that impacted the narrative of Orthodox identity after the Soviet Union, and its connection to the war.
 Furthermore, it explores the use of public history throughout the hostilities, offering a detailed analysis of the cultural aspects of the Russian-Ukrainian conflict, the construction of identities through monumentalisation and the role of art in engaging with the past.
-The perspectives of religious agents during the conflict are discussed, such as Patriarch Kirill's narrative of the gay parade as a threat to the Russian World, the Ukrainian Orthodox Church's declaration of independence from the Moscow Patriarchate, the peace mission of the Vatican, and the Ecumenical Patriarch Bartholomew's defence of the right to recognize the independence of the Ukrainian Orthodox Church.
-Additionally, providing a long-term perspective, the book explores church-state interplay in Russia from Nicholas II to Eltsin, as well as the consequences of the fall of the Soviet Union and possibilities for a dialogue of peace.
+The perspectives of religious agents during the conflict are discussed, such as Patriarch Kirill's narrative of the gay parade as a threat to the Russian world, the Ukrainian Orthodox Church's declaration of independence from the Moscow Patriarchate, the peace mission of the Vatican and the Ecumenical Patriarch Bartholomew's defence of the right to recognise the independence of the Ukrainian Orthodox Church.
+Additionally, providing a long-term perspective, the book explores Church-State interplay in Russia from Nicholas II to El'tsin, as well as the consequences of the fall of the Soviet Union and possibilities for a dialogue of peace.

 Contents